Install Windows on your newer Mac using Boot Camp

 On your Mac, log in as an administrator, quit all open apps, then log out any other users.

 Choose Apple menu > System Settings, click General in the sidebar, then click Software Update on the right.
 (You may need to scroll down.)

 If your Mac restarts after installing an update, open Software Update again to install any additional updates.

 Boot Camp Assistant prepares your Mac by creating a new partition for Windows named BOOTCAMP and downloading the Boot Camp support software.

-Important: If you’re using a portable Mac, connect it to a power source before continuing.
+Important: If you’re using a Mac notebook computer, connect it to a power source before continuing.

 On your Mac, open Boot Camp Assistant , located in /Applications/Utilities.

 The system is checked for total available disk space.
 Older Time Machine snapshots and cached iCloud files are removed to make space for Boot Camp.
 This process may take a long time to complete (you can click the Stop button to skip this process).

 If you have only one internal disk, choose the Windows ISO image, specify the partition size by dragging the divider between the macOS and Windows partitions, then click Install.